DAMarkoff/PetProject_Service_Station/Readme.txt

 		/tire_service_order/task:
 			*[GET] - request the task 					- not implemented (the info is provided in user_info. there will be another endpoint for managers)
-			*[POST] - create new task					- tasks are created when creating a service order *[PUT] - change the task 					- not implemented (the user can delete or add tasks in the tire service order. only the manager can change workers)
+			*[POST] - create new task					- the tasks were created when creating the service order *[PUT] - change the task 					- not implemented (the user can delete or add tasks in the tire service order. only the manager can change workers)
 			*[DELETE] - delete the task					- closed. on maintenance